Home>>MultiSport Tours - Best of Croatia

 ARRIVAL AND DEPARTURE POINT: Dubrovnik / Zagreb

-INCLUDED IN TOUR PRICE: 8 nights in three and four star hotels,
+INCLUDED IN TOUR PRICE: 8 nights in hotel accommodation,

 NOT INCLUDED IN TOUR PRICE: Five dinners, personal spending

-ACCOMMODATION TYPE: Double or twin rooms in chosen three
+ACCOMMODATION TYPE: Double or twin rooms in mostly

 *** we require a minimum of 4 people to run this tour, so if you